Nesting statistics in the O(n) loop model on random planar maps: Separating loops in cylinders

 \section{Separating loops in cylinders}

 Let us consider the probability that, in a random ensemble of planar maps of volume $V$, two boundaries of given perimeter $L_1$ and $L_2$ are separated by $P$ loops:

-The analog of Theorem~\ref{th85} for the behavior of $\mathbf{F}_{s}^{(2)}$ is derived in Appendix~\ref{apGg}, and it features singularities of the type $q^{b(s)/j}$ with $j = 1$ for $x_1$ and $x_2$ both close to or both away from $\gamma_+^*$, and $j = 2$ for $x_1$ close to $\gamma_+^*$ and $x_2$ close to $\infty$.
+The analog of Theorem~\ref{th85} for the behavior of $\mathbf{F}_{s}^{(2)}$ is derived in Appendix~\ref{apGg}, and it features singularities of the type\footnote{The fact that critical exponents for cylinders taking into account the number of separating loops are obtained by replacing $b$ with $b(s)$ can be observed indirectly in \cite[Section 4.2]{KostovS}, with the momentum $p$ playing the role of $b(s)$.} $q^{b(s)/j}$ with $j = 1$ for $x_1$ and $x_2$ both close to or both away from $\gamma_+^*$, and $j = 2$ for $x_1$ close to $\gamma_+^*$ and $x_2$ close to $\infty$.
 In that regard, the origin in pointed disks behaves as a boundary face whose perimeter is kept finite in a cylinder.
 As the type of singularities encountered in the asymptotic analysis is identical, the result can be directly derived from Sections \ref{finiteA}-\ref{infiniteA}: